LydiaNtafa/BankTechTest/README.md

 - 4d.
 Go back to 4a until all criteria and cases are met
 5. Run the usage example given in the acceptance criteria to make sure that the specifications are met exactly.

-#### Code Structure: **NEEDS TO BE CHANGED TO REFLECT REFACTORING**
+#### Code Structure:
-The class BankAccount has 2 private fields:
+The class BankAccount has 3 private fields:
-<#balance> and <#statement>
+<#balance> , <#transactions> and <#statements>
-so every instance of the class starts with those 2 variables initialized to 0 and [], and they can only be accessed and changed within the class.
+so every instance of the class starts with those 3 variables initialized to 0 and [], and they can only be accessed and changed within the class.

 The class BankAccount has 2 private methods:
-<#balanceCalculation(amount)> and <#createTransaction(transaction, amount)>
+<#balanceCalculation(amount)> and <#validateAmount(amount)>
 to help keep the quality of the code high, while ensuring that the sensitive features of the class are secure from misuse.

 The class BankAccount has 3 public methods: printStatement(), deposit(amount) and withdraw(amount)

-All the transactions made are stored within the <#statement> array with the date of the transaction that is calculated by obtaining the current date and formatting it as a string using the (English - United Kingdom) locale
+All the transactions made are instances of the class Transaction stored within the <#transactions> array with the date of the transaction that is calculated by obtaining the current date and formatting it as a string using the (English - United Kingdom) locale.

+When the user wants to print their bank statement a new instance of the class Statement that includes the transactions stored in the <#transactions> array, at the time, <#transactions> array will be cleared, theinstance will stored in the <#statements> array and the function will return a string

 ## How to Set Up Your Machine to be able to Run this Program
 ### 1. Install Node